IEEE-NITK/ieee-nitk.github.io/gyan_src/_posts/2017-12-17-anand-thamban-summer-internship.md

 My work was mostly experimental, so I was involved in designing the whole setup for future work.
 Experimental work can get stressful if you cannot find out solutions to problems.
 It is mostly observing the problems carefully and bringing all your core engineering knowledge to solve major problems.
 It was challenging, yes.
 This kind of work is something you wont do in India.
 The exposure is brilliant.

-I will be the co-author of a research paper to be published in December, 2017.
+I am one of the Co-authors of the experimental work presented in the ASME Summer Heat Transfer Conference 2017.

 ## Tell us about the fun/ interesting incidents during the course of your internship.